hashicorp/consul/website/source/docs/guides/containers-guide.md

 ```

-Now that you have a small cluster, you can register a service and
+Now that you have a small datacenter, you can register a service and
 perform maintenance operations.

 ## Register a Service